Fruchix/cheatsheets/README.md

 > https://github.com/dylanaraps/pure-bash-bible

-The script `build_bash_bible_cheatsheets.sh` parses the pure bash bible into cheathsheets, all stored into the `bash-bible` directory.
+The script `build_bash_bible_cheatsheets.sh` parses the pure bash bible into cheatsheets, all stored into the `bash-bible` directory.
 This directory is not included in the search by default, but can be included by pressing `ctrl-b`.

 A known limitation is that there is no custom `KEYWORDS` line for each file, meaning that `cheatsheets` will only search in the folder and file names.